Stock market today: Wall Street rises as economy holds up better than feared

 Stocks also jumped 1.9% in Hong Kong, though they were more muted elsewhere in Asia and across Europe.

-In the bond market, the yield on the 10-year U.S. Treasury rose to 3.77% from 3.72%.
+In the bond market, the yield on the 10-year U.S. Treasury rose to 3.76% from 3.72% late Monday.
 It helps set rates for mortgages and other important loans.

-The two-year Treasury yield, which moves more on expectations for the Fed, held steady at 4.74%.
+The two-year Treasury yield, which moves more on expectations for the Fed, rose to 4.76% from 4.74%.

 ——